shree675/Headless-Codeforces/README.md

 getLatestContest() gives information on the nearest upcoming contest, its duration and begin date.
 It stores this information on 'upcoming_contest.txt'.

 close() simply closes the headless browser.
 It's recommended to close the browser after retrieving information from https://codeforces.com.

+All this has been implemented using selenium and csv modules in python.